 Now you can take that hex code and use it in Photoshop, Illustrator, or wherever you need it.
 That’s all there is to hex color codes.
 They may look like a foreign language, but there’s a very specific formula that explains the meaning behind each digit.
 Now you know.

-- › How to Change a Cell’s Border Color in Google Sheets
+- › How to Change the Page Color in Microsoft Word

 - › How to Design a Custom Theme on Google Sites